Tara Kadampa Meditation Centre

 The centre is run by friendly volunteers

 Tara KMC is run by a team of friendly volunteers who are always happy to answer your questions and tell you more about the Centre.
-A beautiful new space will be appearing in Dublin soon!
-You will be able to experience the tranquility of the meditation room, browse the book and gift shop and enjoy a peaceful oasis in the city.
+Drop in and experience the tranquility of the meditation room, browse the book and gift shop and enjoy this peaceful oasis in the heart of Templeogue village, Dublin.
 We provide meditation classes, courses and study programs and everyone is welcome.
 No one is turned away due to lack of funds.
-All income goes back into the organisation to fund the provision of these offerings.
+All income goes back into the organisation to fund the provision of these offerings for all the people of Dublin and Ireland.

 Kadam Adam Starr